-If you have questions, contact the CRC member representing your discipline or Thomas Frank in RSPO (ext.
-2511).
-See Page 6 for a list of current CRC members.
+If you have questions, contact the FRC member representing your discipline or Dominick Fantacone in RSPO (ext.
+2511), RSPO@cortland.edu.
+See Page 6 for a list of current FRC members.

 I have previously received an FRP.
-Can I apply for a 2021-2022 FRP award?
+Can I apply for a 2025-2026 FRP award?

 Yes, as long as you are eligible.
 It is not uncommon for a faculty member to receive multiple FRP awards based upon different research questions.
-The CRC considers past performance as an evaluation criterion and adheres to the philosophy that awards are not intended for continued funding of ongoing research projects.
+The FRC considers past performance as an evaluation criterion and adheres to the philosophy that awards are not intended for yearly funding of ongoing projects.
+Therefore, proposals from awardees without prior FRP funding or those funded in past years will be given priority.